xAirx/Certifications-and-self-development/README.md

      #### Goal:

-            Complete 150 exercises related to the topics
+            Complete 200 exercises related to the topics + functions combined.

             ##Categories in edabit: